cmartinezgom/cmartinezgom.github.io/_pages/portfolio/racerloop.md

 - Simple **Particle Systems**: First kinetic lines for movement effect in the camera, crash particles...

 <br>
+**Offline Build**:
-**Offline Build**: Initial work with offline services "No Internet Build" that insted of working from the server worked from files.
-Just for events where there was no internet, setting it from the command line.
+- Initial work with offline services that insted of loading from the server worked from files.
+- Just for events where there was no internet (like an Expo)
+- Setting it from the command line.

 <br>